 The result is that most people today in any population across the world are likely to be conformists.

 Conformity is in our genes

-The desire to fit in is so strong that when people find that their behavior conflicts with their group, their brain mechanisms motivate them to change their behavior.1 These are the same mechanisms that trigger what is known as the ‘prediction error’ signal.
+The desire to fit in is so strong that when people find that their behaviour conflicts with their group, their brain mechanisms motivate them to change their behaviour.1 These are the same mechanisms that trigger what is known as the ‘prediction error’ signal.

-When there’s a difference between expected and obtained outcomes, a prediction error signal is triggered, signaling the need for a behavioral adjustment such that the expected outcome is attained.
+When there’s a difference between expected and obtained outcomes, a prediction error signal is triggered, signalling the need for a behavioural adjustment such that the expected outcome is attained.
 This goes to show that fitting in is the natural expectation of our brains.